rcarrata/rcarrata.github.io/_posts/2021-11-12-egress-firewall.md

 options ndots:5
 ```

-Seems ok, isn't?
-Why then the curl is not working properly?
+Seems OK, doesn't it?
+So why is the curl not working properly?

-Well, we in fact allowed the dnsName, but who actually resolves the dns resolution is the Openshift DNS based in the CoreDNS.
+Well, we did in fact allow the dnsName, but the component that actually resolves the DNS query is the OpenShift DNS based on CoreDNS.

-When a DNS request is performed inside of Kubernetes/OpenShift, CoreDNS handles this request and tries to resolved in the domains that the search describes, but because have not the proper answer, CoreDNS running within the Openshift-DNS pods, forward the query to the external DNS configured during the installation.
+When a DNS request is performed inside Kubernetes/OpenShift, CoreDNS handles this request and tries to resolve it in the domains that the search describes, but because it does not have the proper answer, CoreDNS running within the OpenShift-DNS pods forwards the query to the external DNS configured during the installation.

 Check the [Deep Dive in DNS in OpenShift for more information](https://rcarrata.com/openshift/dns-deep-dive-in-openshift/).

-In our case the rules are allowing only the dnsName, but denying the rest of the IPs, including... the Openshift-DNS / CoreDNS ones!
+In our case the rules are allowing only the dnsName, but denying the rest of the IPs, including... the OpenShift-DNS / CoreDNS ones!

-Let's allow the IPs from the Openshift-DNS, but first we need to check which are these IPs.
+Let's allow the IPs from the OpenShift-DNS, but first we need to check what these IPs are.

 ```sh
 kubectl get pod -n openshift-dns -o wide | grep dns